ryanrestine/HackTheBox_WriteUps/linux_machines/usage_notes.md

 <SNIP>
 ```

-Let's remove all the `: No more files` and don't forget to add an empty line at the bottom and save it as root_id_rsa and `chmod 600` it.
+Let's remove all the `: No more files` (don't forget to add an empty line at the bottom) and save it as root_id_rsa and `chmod 600` it.

 We can then use this to login as the root user: